lyteword/chspurgeon-tod/volume-7/psalm-126.md

 **Verse 5.**

-1\.There must be sowing before reaping.
+1\.
+There must be sowing before reaping.

-2\.What men sow they will reap.
+2\.
+What men sow they will reap.
 If they sow precious seed, they will reap precious seed.

-3\.In proportion as they sow they will reap.
+3\.
+In proportion as they sow they will reap.
 "He that soweth sparingly", etc.

-4\.The sowing may be with sorrow, but the reaping will be with joy.
+4\.
+The sowing may be with sorrow, but the reaping will be with joy.

-5\.In proportion to the sorrow of sowing will be the joy of reaping.— *G. R.*
+5\.
+In proportion to the sorrow of sowing will be the joy of reaping.— *G. R.*

 **Verse 6.** In the two parts of this verse we may behold a threefold antithesis or opposition; in the *progress* ,

-1\.A sojourning: "He that now goeth on his way."
+1\.
+A sojourning: "He that now goeth on his way."

-2\.A sorrowing: "weeping."
+2\.
+A sorrowing: "weeping."

-3\.A sowing: "and beareth forth good seed."
+3\.
+A sowing: "and beareth forth good seed."
 In the regress there are three opposites unto these.

-1\.Returning: "He shall doubtless come again."
+1\.
+Returning: "He shall doubtless come again."

-2\.A Rejoicing: "with joy."
+2\.
+A Rejoicing: "with joy."

-3\.A Reaping: "and bring his sheaves with him."
+3\.
+A Reaping: "and bring his sheaves with him."

 — *John Hume.*